 Decoding Bharat Jodo Yatra’s impact on Karnataka elections

-The Bharat Jodo Yatra, led by Rahul Gandhi, traveled through 21 assembly constituencies in Karnataka
+The Bharat Jodo Yatra led by Rahul Gandhi and the Congress Party traveled through 21 assembly constituencies in Karnataka

 A sharp increase in strike rate and vote share -- that is the impact of the Bharat Jodo yatra in Karnataka.
 The 2023 Karnataka elections are the first in a state which was covered in the 146 days long Bharat Jodo Yatra led by the former Congress president Rahul Gandhi.
 The Yatra travelled 511km in Karnataka over 22 days between Gundlupet constituency and Raichur Rural constituency.
 Here is what a data analysis of the results tells us about the march’s impact on the Congress’s performance in these elections.
 To be sure, there could be other factors responsible for the better strike rate and higher vote share in constituencies through which the march passed, and correlation isn’t causation.